nompelis/AES/README.md

 bit cipher, and I have also tested it myself, but go ahead and try it before you put it in your project.

+This code uses 32-bit WORDs instead of 8-bit BYTEs for receiving the 16 byte input block to cipher.
+This robs it of efficiency because of how I coded it.
+If you want an implementation based on bytes, there are several on GitHub to use.

 Compile and try it:

 ```